-There's a great article in Bloomberg BusinessWeek that discusses how the global strategy consulting industry got started, why Boston Consulting Group was founded, how Bain was a spin off of BCG, and how Bain Capital was a spin off of Bain.
+There's a great article in Bloomberg BusinessWeek that while several years old does a great job at discussing how the global strategy consulting industry got started, why Boston Consulting Group was founded, how Bain was a spinoff of BCG, and how Bain Capital was a spinoff of Bain.

-Although the article's title focuses on tracing the business career of Mitt Romney, candidate for U.S. President, it ends up providing a history of how BCG, Bain and Bain Capital all came to be.
+Although the article's title focuses on tracing the business career of Mitt Romney, currently a US Senator from Utah and at the time this article was written was candidate for U.S. President, it ends up providing a history of how BCG, Bain and Bain Capital all came to be.
 (These were all firms where Romney worked.)

 It's an insightful article in part because it provides helpful context in understanding how big business operated back then (as well as today) and how 20- and 30-year-old consultants back then implausibly influenced clients typically double their age.